Skip to main content

 Activities of Daily Living

-Activities of Daily Living are the basic personal activities all of us need to do that are essential for health and safety.
-These activities are defined in OAR 411-015-0006 and include:
+Activities of Daily Living are basic personal activities you need to do to be safe and healthy.
+These activities include:

 • Bathing